Get maximum compensation for your case. Tens of Millions of Dollars in compensation were recovered for our clients.

 VADEO POSTER

-My Property is Affected by Eminent Domain, What am I Entitled To?
+My Property Is Affected by Eminent Domain.
+What Am I Entitled To?

 Depending on the particulars of a case, a property owner may be entitled to compensation for any or all of the following:

-1. Fair market value of real property;
+1. Fair market value of real property

-2. Severance damages (i.e. damages resulting to the remainder after a portion of a larger parcel is condemned);
+2. Severance damages (i.e. damages resulting to the remainder after a portion of a larger parcel is condemned)

-3. Fixtures, equipment and/or improvements pertaining to realty;
+3. Fixtures, equipment, and/or improvements pertaining to realty

-4. Precondemnation damages; and
+4. Precondemnation damages

-5. Relocation
+5. Relocation expenses

 The fair market value of the property taken is the highest price on the date of valuation that would be agreed to by a seller, being willing to sell but under no particular or urgent necessity for so doing, nor obliged to sell, and a buyer, being ready, willing, and able to buy but under no particular necessity for so doing, each dealing with the other with full knowledge of all the uses and purposes for which the property is reasonably adaptable and available.

-How Does Eminent Domain Process Work?
+How Does the Eminent Domain Process Work?

-7. Parties come to an agreement through mediation in most cases.
+8. Parties come to an agreement through mediation in most cases.

 VADEO POSTER

 Is your business or property being affected by eminent domain?
-Contact our Real Estate Attorneys Fisher & Talwar.
-Call us today at (213) 891-0777.
+Contact our Eminent DomainReal Estate Attorneys Fisher & Talwar.
+Call us today at (213) 318-3070.

 CONTACT US

-Eminent domain and inverse condemnation cases generally require multiple experts.
-Our attorneys consult with and retain top experts in the fields of real property appraisal, business appraisal, fixture and equipment appraisal, civil engineering, environmental testing and remediation as well as other experts qualified to render expert opinion regarding the operations of specific businesses or industries or specific issues such as traffic volume, access or zoning.
-If your property has been condemned or damaged as a result of a public project, it is important that you contact an attorney at the law firm of Fisher & Talwar.
-Whether you have been served with summons and complaint or if you simply have a question regarding eminent domain or inverse condemnation, we encourage you to contact an attorney at Fisher & Talwar.
+If your property has been condemned or damaged by an agency working on a public project, it is important that you contact lawyers with experience in eminent domain laws.
+Whether you have been served with a summons and complaint or if you simply have a question regarding eminent domain or inverse condemnation, we encourage you to contact an attorney at Fisher & Talwar.

 Agency Acquisition of a High Rise Building